Last updated on May 7th, 2024 at 12:20 pm

 Indian Mother’s Day

-In India, Mother’s Day is a fairly new holiday, celebrated on the second Sunday in May.
-It’s a low-key observance when children give their ma cards and small gifts.
+In India, Mother’s Day is recognized thought it’s a fairly new Indian holiday.
+Perhaps influenced by the Indian diaspora, it’s celebrated on the second Sunday in May.
+It’s a low-key observance in India when children give their ma cards and small gifts.
 Some children cook her favorite dishes, and the family celebrates together with food.

 Another celebration of mothers in India is Durga Puja, a 10-day Hindu festival that takes place each October to honor the Divine Mother Durga.